 PERT Estimate = (10 + 4×15 + 25)/6 = 15.833

 Standard Deviation = (25 – 10)/6 = 2.5

 The PERT Method is a powerful tool for implementing “what if” scenarios and is practical in planning for possible obstacles.
-It creates a roadmap for sophisticated projects in which the duration of activities can not be clearly estimated.
-Therefore experts create PERT Charts from back to front because in many projects end date is definite but the duration of major elements are uncertain.
-The PERT Method allows to identify the critical path of the project.
+It creates a roadmap for sophisticated projects in which the duration of activities cannot be clearly estimated.
+Therefore experts create PERT Charts from back to front because in many projects end date is definite but the duration of major elements is uncertain.
+The PERT Method allows identifying the critical path of the project.
 However, it is not very easy to use.
 Most of the schedulers find it difficult to implement.
-Employing softwares like Primavera P6 or Microsoft Project allows to make PERT calculations easier and faster.
-In this article we discussed the Program Evaluation Review Technique and key aspects of this tool.
+Employing software like Primavera P6 or Microsoft Project allows making PERT calculations easier and faster.
+In this article, we discussed the importance of Program Evaluation Review Technique and key aspects of this tool.
 We hope that it will be useful for project teams and project managers.
 Note that this is an important concept in project scheduling and planning.